 The following text was copied from an article in the Faringdon and the Vale Venture, Issue 16, September 23rd 1972.
 It provides an interesting history of youth going way back but fails to mention the implications of the rise of ‘The Teenager’ in the 1950s and particularly the 60s when such young adults drifted away from being copies of their parents.
 They started earning money in part-time jobs and spent such gains on their own kind of music, clothes and forms of entertainment.
 It states that the Youth Centre, here in the 1970s was open to ages 14-20; but I certainly had lost interest in such a thing, and the like, by the age of 14 in the ‘Swinging 60s.
-So I think that by then it was more likely in reality to be an age range around 10-15, and probably remains the same today.
+But then that was in West London not here in leafy Faringdon.
+The age range is more likely to be around 10-15 today.

 ONE HUNDRED AND FIFTY years ago there were no youth movements or clubs as we know them today.
 The reason was quite simple – children just did not have the time to belong to them.
 In Britain children in towns worked 12.
 14, even 16 hours a day, while in the country children worked as long as the adult farm labourers, and children of the rich folk had toys, nannies and schooling and consequently did not need to become involved in organised group activities.